Events

 April 15, 2026 · Kata Jaam?
 Team

 The Kathmandu monsoon (June through September) is unpredictable — sunny mornings, afternoon downpours, and the occasional four-hour deluge that cancels everyone's plans.
-Here's a playbook of indoor things to do when the weather turns.
+The hills disappear into cloud, the river ghats fill, and the alleys flood briefly before draining.
+For three months, the city slows down and turns inward.

 Museums worth your time

-- Taragaon Museum (Boudha) — smaller, architecturally beautiful, often hosts cultural events alongside its permanent exhibits.
+• Taragaon Museum (Boudha) — smaller, architecturally beautiful, often hosts cultural events alongside its permanent exhibits.

 Art galleries